 Mykonian merchants were established in Constantinople, Smyrna, Alexandria, Syros, Livorno and Marseille.
 The dominance of the stream technology over the traditional trade of sailing ships, at the end of the 19th Century, the subsequent opening of the Corinth Canal (1904) and the upheavals of the First World War led to a deepening of the local economy will find many MYCONIAN to left working abroad (especially in the U.S.) and goes into the centers of the Greek mainland ( Piraeus, Athens).

 The development of tourism in the following decades has provided a means of economic support available to the islands.
 The prolonged excavations of the French School of Archaeology in Delos started in 1873, called attention to the region for at least the lucky few who are attracted by the charm of classical Greece, had the means and the opportunity to travel.

-In the early 30′s already started a lot of famous artists, politicians and wealthy people, mainly from Europe, spending holidays on the island, attracted by its unique atmosphere.
+In the early 30′s already started a lot of famous artists, politicians and wealthy people, mainly from Europe, spent holidays on the island, attracted by its unique atmosphere.
 Mykonos has adapted well to the post-war situation and the gradual growth of the tourism industry in Southern Europe, the island has turned into a cosmopolitan city and is one of the most successful growth models of its kind and scale in Europe.